jazzyfresh/koan-lang/README.md

     a[1..1]    c: [1]
     a[1...1]   c: syntax error

-Arrays are dynamic, like in Python or Ruby
+Arrays are dynamic, like in Python or Ruby, and you can append to an array using `<<`

     a := []
     a << "hello"